 HMRC and its predecessors have a rather colourful history on procurement.
 Just as the new tax authority was being formed, in 2005, from the merger of Inland Revenue and Customs & Excise, the PAC was investigating the Mapeley (or “STEPS”) PFI contract covering most of its property estate.
 The PAC concluded: “It was a very serious blow indeed for the Inland Revenue to have entered into a contract with tax avoiders.”

-Given the churn at the top of HMRC, are there any who remember the lessons from this this early procurement debacle?
+Given the churn at the top of HMRC, are there any who still remember the lessons from this early procurement debacle?

 Vestager enquires into UK tax rules

 The third story emerged on Thursday 26 October, following a press release by Margrethe Vestager, the European Commissioner for Competition.
 It was reported in Friday’s FT and pre-briefed to the Guardian: Vestager and her team have launched an enquiry into the UK’s “Controlled Foreign Companies” (CFC) rules, to investigate whether they breach EU State aid rules.

 Note that this is unlike recent State aid enquiries focussing on particular companies (such as Apple in Ireland) as it is investigating the rules themselves rather than the way they have been applied in a specific case.
 These rules are an anti-avoidance regime that targets the foreign subsidiaries of UK-based multinationals, and Vestager is claiming they may be too lax because of certain exemptions for financing activities.